The Web address of this

 check.”)

 J) “Yeah, exactly.
-Are you willing to use
+Are you willing to

-(assertive invitation to start identifying and solving an _ internal and _
+(assertive invitation to start identifying and solving an internal and

 communication problem that blocks both their needs).